The Swarm List is exactly that, a register of HWBKA Members interested in having / collecting a swarm in their area by

 When a swarm has been reported by a member of the public to one of the Swarm List Coordinators, they in turn will send a text message to members near the swarm's location.

 If you receive such a text and you want the swarm, you must contact the Swarm List Coordinator a.s.a.p., who will deal with it on a first come / first served basis, but with priority being given to members who have not already collected a swarm this year.

 Speed is of the essence! as swarms can decamp at any moment...... many beekeepers have missed swarms by minutes!

 The Swarm List Coordinator will liaise with the person who has reported the swarm and inform them that they will be contacted a.s.a.p. by a local beekeeper to assess the situation.

-If you are that local Beekeeper and after having spoken with the person reporting the swarm agree to collect it, you will obviously need to go armed and have something to collect the swarm in, such as a skep or even a cardboard box, and of also have a spare hive or nucleus box ready to house your new colony when you get them 'home'.
+If you are that local Beekeeper and after having spoken with the person reporting the swarm agree to collect it, you will obviously need to go armed and have something to collect the swarm in, such as a skep or even a cardboard box, and also have a spare hive or nucleus box ready to house the new colony when you get them 'home'.
 Be aware of the dangers of swarms overheating or even suffocating during transportation.

 It is most important to let the Swarm List Coordinator know the outcome - if you managed to collect the swarm or not - so they can update the Swarm List - Please don't forget!

-So, if you want to be on the Swarm List, then when next prompted by email please complete the form below and hit SUBMIT.
+So, if you want to be on the Swarm List, please complete the form below and hit SUBMIT.